Home » Governance » Our Trustees

 Kim is Head of Animal Breeding and Product Quality at the Agriculture and Horticulture Development Board (AHDB).
 He has been involved in meat quality research and knowledge exchange since 1992, when he joined the Meat and Livestock Commission having graduated in Agriculture with Animal Science from the University of Reading.

 While it is not the most exciting aspect of a trustee’s role, Kim has enjoyed working with Maggie, our CEO, to get our policies and procedures up-to-date and fit for purpose and hopes to leave them in a shape that is easy to maintain for the next generation of trustees.
-Kim is really looking forward to his year as President in 2022-2023 and, of course, the annual conference in 2023!
+The last year has been thoroughly enjoyable, working with the organising committee for the 2024 conference.

 David Wilde